Last Updated on March 14, 2022 by

 The Spanish came to Puerto Rico in the 15th century when the Puerto Ricans adopted the European style.
 Before the Spanish arrived, the natives wore minimal clothing, and some men were completely naked.
 Married women covered themselves by wearing a simple apron or skirt.

 The Spanish took over, and intermarriages took place.
 The Spanish introduced the Christian religion to them then; hence, the locals needed to dress Spanish.
-Jibaro refers to the natives in Puerto Rico, and the jibaro clothing has the Spanish influence and African because of the enslaved people taken there.
+Jibaro refers to the natives in Puerto Rico, and the jibaro clothing has Spanish influence and African because of the enslaved people taken there.

 It formed a new prominent culture, mixing native traditions with Spanish influences.
 The Puerto Ricans are proud of their Jibaro heritage, and it is an iconic part of their culture.
 Wool clothing is the typical traditional Puerto Rican clothing, and men still wear it in modern times.
 Due to the hot climate, the Spanish told them to make clothing using cotton suitable for the heat.